-Nuclear lifetimes are measured in laboratory and compiled in databases such as NuDat database [? ? ], which also allows interactive search of decay radiation and nuclear structural information.
+Nuclear lifetimes are measured in laboratory and compiled in databases such as NuDat database6 [106, 107], which also allows interactive search of decay radiation and nuclear structural information.

-2.7 Photonuclear interactions
+2.6 Photonuclear interactions

-Photonuclear interactions involve the interaction of a nucleus X, with atomic mass A, composed of Z protons $\binom{A}{Z}X$ .
-They are generally written as $\binom{A}{Z}X + \gamma{\rm bg} \to \ldots$ .
-The exact interaction taking place depends on the cross section for the processes, which is a consequence of the spectral energy distribution of background photons $(\gamma{\rm bg})$ and on the energy of the nucleus.
-The ellipsis $('\ldots')$ indicate the results of the interaction, which depends on the spectral distribution of background photons as well as on the energy of the nucleus.
+Photonuclear interactions involve the interaction of a nucleus X, with atomic mass A, composed of Z protons $\binom{A}{Z}X$.
+They are generally written as $\binom{A}{Z}X + \gamma{bg} \rightarrow \ldots$ The exact interaction taking place depends on the cross section for the processes, which is a consequence of the spectral energy distribution of background photons (γ{bg}) and on the energy of the nucleus.
+The ellipsis ('...') indicate the results of the interaction, which depends on the spectral distribution of background photons as well as on the energy of the nucleus.
 Some of the processes relevant for high-energy modelling are listed below.